-You have finally created an iOS application and want to release it to the masses.
+You have finally created an iOS application for Apple devices and want to release it to the masses.
 It might look easy enough.
 Just create an app, publish it on the App Store and the rest will take care of itself, right?

 Every one of the 1.5 million applications on the App Store has gone through a vigorous review process.
 App Store guidelines might not consider your app as brilliant as you think it is.

 Here is a list of reasons why Apple might reject your application and what you can do about it –